MagnumOpuses/mapWidget/README.md

 # MapWidget

 this React component shows number of results in counties or municipalities.
 And can be used to interact both to and from.
-The app can show what ever you want, we have built it for jobs.
+We have built it for jobs, but the component can show what ever you want.
+For example, number of cars in area.<br />

 Read more about the this component [here](#MapWidget)

 ## Version